Resources

 One-on-one mentorship

 As Mason Gross School of the Arts is building capacity for a robust system of mentorship, we will prioritize the mentorship of instructors and assistant professors, but gradually expand to include faculty at higher ranks.
 If an associate or full professor requests mentorship, the request should be granted if possible.
-If there are not enough faculty members in the department to fulfill this request, chairs/directors should be in touch with Rebecca Cypess, Associate Dean for Academic Affairs (rcypess@mgsa.rutgers.edu).
+If there are not enough faculty members in the department to fulfill this request, chairs/directors should be in touch with Ellen Bredehoft, Associate Dean for Academic Affairs (ebredehoft@mgsa.rutgers.edu).

 Department chairs/directors should discuss with each pre-promotion faculty member (instructors and assistant professors) what their goals are for the mentoring relationship and assign an associate or full professor as mentor with a view to meeting those goals.
 It would be best to align mentor and mentee as much as possible in terms of area of expertise and contract type; however, in a small school such as ours, this is not always possible.
 If the pre-promotion faculty member is on a teaching-track contract, the mentoring relationship may be focused primarily on teaching.
 For professional-practice-track and tenure-track faculty, the mentoring relationship should ideally cover both teaching and research.
 Each mentor/mentee pair should meet at least once per semester; a framework for these meetings is suggested below.